leojpep/autonomy_ws/README.md

 <!-- tocstop -->

-TODO:
+- Week 2
+  - [x] ROS tutorial with turtlesim actions & services
+- Week 3
+  - [x] Spawn 10 turtles moving in circles
+  - [x] Subscribe to LIDAR in turtlebot
+  - [x] Make turtle2 follow turtle1 using tf2 broadcaster
 - Week 4
+  - [x] ICP with stationary robot
-  - Task 1: ICP with constant velocity model
+  - [ ] KISS ICP with constant velocity model
+- Week 5
+  - [x] Publish a map with random rectangle obstacles
+  - [x] Create 2D map from LIDAR on a stationary robot
+  - [x] Create 2D map from LIDAR on a moving robot
 - Week 6
-  - Read up on Particle Filter
-  - Particle filter tasks 2 and 3
+  - [ ] Implement your own particle filter
 - Week 7
-  - Create map using SLAM
+  - [x] Create map using SLAM
+- Week 8
+  - [x] Implement Dijkstra in Notebook
+  - [x] Implement Probabilistic Roadmap (PRM) in ROS
+  - [ ] Query the PRM with to get path from start to end

 ## Set up VNC Container